 As a member of the Theatre Company, you’ll be learning more than the theatre piece you will be preparing for public performance.
 You’ll also be learning how to rehearse, how to train yourself, and how to respect and collaborate with your fellow Actors and crew.
 In short, you’ll be learning the skills and responsibilities used by professional Actors in the real world; skills you can apply in a theatrical career.
 And, since this is CTA, you’ll be learning in a fun, confidence-building ensemble environment that allows you to apply all of your theatre training as well as rehearsal and performance etiquette.

 Billy received his BFA in Theater Arts in 1993 and later returned for his Masters in Curriculum and Instruction in 2008, both from Point Park University.
 In addition to his 25 year theatre and film career, Billy has been the lead instructor in Acting and Musical Theater for The Performing Arts faculties of The Pittsburgh High School for the Creative and Performing Arts (CAPA), The Pennsylvania Governors School for the Arts and the CMU pre-college program.
 He is also an active member of the Arts Education Collaborative (AEC) and is the Executive Director of the Center for Theater Arts.

 (B.F.A.
 Acting, Masters of Library Information of Sciences)

 Robin Gibson has her Bachelor of Fine Arts in acting and her Masters of Library Information of Sciences.
-Last year she joined our Center for Theater Arts team and returns to teach acting classes and to team teach for our special actors.
+Robin teaches Theater and creative dramatics in our Special Actors program at Pathfinder and also on location at CTA.
 Before coming to The Center, Robin served as a children and young adult librarian for eight years.
 In the library field, she had the opportunity to introduce all ages to acting, self-expression and appreciation for the written word.
 She is enthusiastic to work with the high caliber of dedicated students that come to learn at The Center.

 (B.F.A.
 Ohio University)